Frank Lloyd Wright in Oklahoma!

 Once inside, we could actually open the windows to let in air.
 Some of the exterior copper panels worked like sun shades... just like leaves on tree branches!
 This was all pretty fun and curious!

 Don and I were both giddy, absorbing every nook and cranny.
-The room shape itself was playfully geometric.
+The shape of the room, was playfully geometric.
 No right angles.

 There were non-parallel lines everywhere, in the furniture, wallpaper and on the fabrics and carpet.